2003 in LGBT Rights

 Same-sex marriage becomes legal.

-Civil marriages for same sex couples were enabled by Article 143 of the Belgian Civil Code (Book I, Title V, Chapter I).
-Statutory Cohabitation remains available for those who do not wish to enter into a civil marriage.
+Civil marriages for same-sex couples were enabled by Article 143 of the Belgian Civil Code (Book I, Title V, Chapter I), making it the second country in the world to recognise same-sex marriage.
+Statutory cohabitation remains available for those who do not wish to enter into a civil marriage.

 • May 27